Attend classes from your home

 Wednesdays, March 22, 29, April 5, 12, 19 6:00 - 7:30 pm

 Finding information about New York ancestors can be tricky.
 A fire in 1911 at the State Library and the fact that statewide registration of vital records did not start until 1880 only adds to the difficulty.
 This five-week course will guide you through the maze of genealogical pitfalls, and to the bright spots in New York research.
 Our New York experts will discuss the settlement of New York and early migrations, vital records and substitutes, New York City in the 19th and 20th centuries, land and probate records, the state census, and more.
-Registration for this course will open in early February.
+Instructors for this course are Christopher C. Child, Senior Genealogist Senior Genealogist of the Newbury Street Press and Editor of The Mayflower Descendant; Lindsay Fulton, Director of Research Services; Henry B. Hoff, CG, FASG, Editor of the Register; David Allen Lambert, Chief Genealogist; and Rhonda R. McClure, Senior Genealogist.
+Register today!

 Elements of Genealogical Analysis: A Class in Methodology